 The five-day camp goes beyond the classroom with a mix of hands-on workshops, animal encounters, and behind-the-scenes visits.
 Depending on age, participants can expect everything from meeting wildlife carers and exploring local farms, to discovering what happens inside animal rehabilitation centres and even stepping into Mandai Zoo’s research facilities.

-Guiding the experience are an impressive line-up of experts, including Dr Audrey Shen from Bondi Vet, a visiting zoologist from Australia, and a local biologist and science educator who’ll bring a distinctly Singaporean perspective.
-Guest speakers will also drop by camp headquarters – sometimes with animals in tow – to share real-life stories and practices that bring the subject to life.
+Guiding the experience are an impressive line-up of experts.
+They include Dr Audrey Shen from Bondi Vet, a visiting zoologist from Australia, and a local biologist and science educator who’ll bring a distinctly Singaporean perspective.
+Guest speakers will also drop by camp headquarters – sometimes with animals in tow.
+They’ll share real-life stories and practices that bring the subject to life.

-By the end of the week, campers will have gained valuable insights into veterinary science and animal care, developed a better understanding of the many careers connected to this field, and discovered new ways to connect with the natural world around them at this Singapore holiday camp.
+By the end of the week, campers will have gained valuable insights into veterinary science and animal care.
+They’ll also have a better understanding of the many careers connected to this field, and have discovered new ways to connect with the natural world around them at this Singapore holiday camp.

 Focus: The world of animals and veterinary science